Disposable Wipes: Good For You, Bad For Your Septic System

 Most experts agree that a properly maintained septic system can last for decades.
 If you use your toilet as a trash can, however, it’s likely that you’ll have to repair or replace your system prematurely.
 In addition to disposable wipes, there are several other things you should never flush down your toilet or wash down the drain.
 Those items consist of things that are either not biodegradable or are hazardous to the bacteria in your septic system or to the environment.

 Do your part to protect the environment and get the most life out of your septic system by following a regular maintenance plan with the help of the experts at Lion Home Service.
-We’re a locally-owned company offering professional septic system cleaning as well as other home maintenance services such as furnace and AC installation and repair, roof installation, and water heater repairs, among others.
+We’re a locally-owned company offering professional septic system cleaning as well as other home maintenance services such as furnace and AC installation and repair, and water heater repairs, among others.
 Visit our website for a complete list of services or to contact us about scheduling your septic system service today.